YuxiangJohn/Self_driving_car_term2/PID_Control_Project/README.md

 The steer value is calculated as the equation: steer_value = -Kp * cte - Kd * diff_cte - Ki * int_cte

-In this project, I used: (Kp, Ki, Kd) = (0.2, 0.004, 3.0) as the parameters in the video.
+In this project, I used: (Kp, Ki, Kd) = (0.2, 0.004, 3.0).
+Starting with all three parameters equals to 0, I tuned the Kp firslty.
+I increased the Kp until the 0.2 when the cte is fairly small.
+Secondly, I increased Ki until the overshoot problem disappeared a lot when Ki is 0.004.
+Finally, I set Kd equals to 3.0 and it solved the errors which still existed.
 These parameters can run the car safely within the lane with a speed around 30mph.

 ### P, I, D Analysis